 Detecting grain crop nutrients during early growth stages using drone multispectral data

-The recent grain season in Australia has provided us with an opportunity to achive some significant milestones in detecting nitrogen and a range of other nutrients to help growers make more informed fertilization decisions early in the season.
+The recent grain season in Australia has provided us with an opportunity to achieve some significant milestones in detecting nitrogen and a range of other nutrients to help growers make more informed fertilisation decisions early in the season.
 We have monitored and analysed thousands of hectares of barley, canola, sorghum and wheat grown in Western Australia, South Australia, Victoria, New South Wales and Queensland.

-Our approach was to compare our analysis both with "ground truthing" - field samples and observations - during the season as well as against yield data at the end of the season.
-Hundres of tissue samples were taken in the monitored fields as close as to when the remote-sensing data was captured, with the precise location of each sample recorded.
+Our approach was to compare our analysis both with “ground-truthing” – field samples and observations – during the season as well as against yield data at the end of the season.
+Hundreds of tissue samples were taken in the monitored fields as close as to when the remote-sensing data was captured, with the precise location of each sample recorded.

 The sampling nutrient content and wet biomass results were correlated against the vegetation indices generated by FluroSat to measure correlation.
-For those fields where we found moderate to high correlation we generated nitrogen and water stress maps like this one below.
+For those fields where we found moderate to high correlation, we generated nitrogen and water stress maps like the below.